Chichen Itza Guide: Everything You Need to Know Before You Go (2025)

 If you really want a souvenir from Chichen Itza, try bargaining with the vendors when it’s almost closing time (around 4 pm).

-17. Swim in the Cenote Ik Kil
+Swim in Cenote Ik Kil (The Most Famous Cenote Near Chichen Itza)

 Ik Kil is one of the most beautiful cenotes in the Yucatan and it’s only 2.5 miles from Chichen Itza.